torsor-io/yaw/README.md

 ### Philosophy

-`yaw` follows the Bell Labs model: fundamental research, generous timescales, and trust in quality over speed.
+`yaw` follows the Bell Labs model: research fundamentalism, generous timescales, and a commitment to depth over speed.
 We welcome contributors who share this vision.

 ### References